mvolkmann/blog/src/lua.md

 - {% aTargetBlank "https://www.youtube.com/watch?v=H3inzGGFefg", "Lua and Pallene" %} talk by Roberto Ierusalimschy (2022)
 - {% aTargetBlank "https://github.com/pallene-lang/pallene", "Pallene" %}

-  "Pallene is a statically typed and ahead-of-time compiled sister language to Lua, with a focus on performance.
-It is intended for writing performance sensitive code that interacts with Lua, a space that is currently filled by C modules and by LuaJIT.
-  Compared to C, Pallene should offer better support for interacting with Lua data types, bypassing the unfriendly syntax and performance overhead of the Lua-C API.
-  Compared to LuaJIT, Pallene aims to offer more predictable run-time performance."

 ## Cheat Sheets

 - {% aTargetBlank "https://www.codecademy.com/learn/learn-lua/modules/learn-lua-introduction/cheatsheet", "codecademy" %}